AmatulSaboor/AmatulSaboor/README.md

 - **Link**: [MemoryCardGame GIT Repo](https://github.com/AmatulSaboor/MemoryCardApp.git)

 ### 5: Intel Image Classification
-- **Description**:  A final project to develop an image classification software that predicts images of six scene categories with an accuracy of 92.3%
+- **Description**:  Developed an image classification software that predicts images across six scene categories—forest, sea, buildings, glaciers, mountains, and streets—with an accuracy of 92.3%.
+The model uses Convolutional Neural Networks (CNN) and is trained on a dataset of 25,000 natural scene images, each of size 150x150, sourced from Kaggle.
+The dataset is divided into training (14k images), testing (3k images), and prediction (7k images) sets.
+The model is capable of classifying images based on these six categories.
 - **Role**: Project Owner
 - **When**: September 2020
 - **Technologies**: AI, Machine Learning, CNN
 - **Link**: [IntelImageClassification GIT Repo](https://github.com/AmatulSaboor/MSc_project)

 ### 6: RRS (Room Reservation System)
-- **Description**:  Built a basic desktop-based application that can be used in an institution to reserve a room without any conflicts.
-It also satisfies some business rules and restrictions.
+- **Description**:  Built a desktop application for institutions to reserve rooms while ensuring no conflicts.
+The system enforces several business rules, such as preventing room reservations on weekends, disallowing overlapping reservations, and limiting reservation duration to 30 minutes.
+This ensures smooth and efficient room management for the institution.
 - **Role**: Project Owner
 - **When**: April 2020
 - **Technologies**: Java, JavaFx, SQL